-If you feel like you’re continually throwing money out the window to keep up with your kid's evolving needs, purchasing a quality mattress could help.
-Investing in a quality product to grow with your little one throughout childhood could save you in the long run by anticipating their needs instead of reacting as necessary.
+If you feel like you’re continually burning a hole in your wallet to keep up with your kid's evolving needs, purchasing a quality mattress could help.
+Investing in a capable product to grow with your little one throughout childhood could save you in the long run by anticipating their needs instead of reacting as necessary.

 Finding a comfortable bed suitable for your child’s growing size that won't sag and break after a few years is critical for optimal investment.